 While spending, borrowing, and planning are three of the four pillars FinFit uses to assess a person’s financial health, the final pillar – saving – is the one most people struggle with day-to-day.
 Therefore, the second data spotlight focuses on short-term savings habits.

 40% of FinFit members reported that they have less than 3 months saved, compared to the national average of 45%.

 The importance of short-term savings on an individual’s overall financial health cannot be overstated.
-It is often the unplanned medical bill, car breakdown or urgent roof repair that drive the decision to take out a high-interest loan, turn to a payday lender, take money from long-term savings accounts (college or retirement) or fall further into credit card debt.
+It is often the unplanned medical bill, car breakdown, or urgent roof repair that drives the decision to take out a high-interest loan, turn to a payday lender, take money from long-term savings accounts (college or retirement) or fall further into credit card debt.